-Today I'm sharing 3 BIG reasons why you must visit Leavenworth, WA on your next trip!
+Today I’m sharing 3 BIG reasons why you need to visit Leavenworth, WA on your next trip!

 If you follow my adventures along over on Instagram, you may have seen that I recently visited the (truly magical) town of Leavenworth, WA with my dear friend Juli Roth (of PaleOMG).
 This town, and I don’t say this lightly, swept me right off my feet.
 While exploring the Bavarian-themed town set in the Washington mountains, I kept expecting to run into a 1960’s version of Julie Andrews as she made her way to a mountaintop meadow to sing her little heart out.
 Leavenworth, WA is one of THE MOST magical, enchanting, and stunningly gorgeous places I have ever visited.
 I left eager to make a return visit with my family so that I could share the wonder with them, too!

 In today’s post, I’m breaking down the top 3 reasons why you need to visit Leavenworth, WA.
 Whether you’re looking for a the perfect location for that babymoon, honeymoon, girls’ trip, or family trip, this town really has it all.